 - disposable nappies

 - cat litter

 - household chemicals like gasoline, oil, pesticides, antifreeze, and paint or paint thinners

 - anything else you shouldn’t flush or rinse down the sink

-3. Don’t park on or near the drainfield — see that concrete circle on the lawn outside your cabin?
+3. Don’t park on or near the drain field — see that concrete circle on the lawn outside your cottage?
 That’s the top of the septic tank.
-Don’t park there.
+Don’t park or drive near there.
 Keep your vehicle on the gravel area near the house.